theforeman/foreman_rh_cloud/README.md

 #### Inventory upload

-In UI: Configure -> Inventory Upload -> Generate and upload report
+In UI: Insights -> Inventory Upload -> select the organization -> Generate and upload report

 From command-line: